rizinorg/book/src/first_steps/overview.md

 ```

 3 - Launch the following rizin command:

 ```
 rizin -r foo.rrz -d /bin/ls
 ```

 ### rz-ax

-A minimalistic mathematical expression evaluator for the shell that is useful for making base conversions between floating point values, hexadecimal representations, hexpair strings to ASCII, octal to integer, and more.
-It also supports endianness settings and can be used as an interactive shell if no arguments are given.
+`rz-ax` stands out as a minimalistic mathematical expression evaluator tailored for the shell.
+Its utility extends to facilitating base conversions between floating-point values, hexadecimal representations, hexpair strings to ASCII, octal to integer, and more.
+Notably, it supports endianness settings and can serve as an interactive shell when invoked without arguments.

 #### Examples